MediaComem/comem-webdev/subjects/npm/README.md

 $> npm config set prefix '~/.npm-global'
 ```

-And add this line to your CLI configuration file (e.g. `~/.bash_profile`):
+And add this line to your CLI configuration file (e.g. `~/.bashrc` or `~/.bash_profile`):

 ```bash
 export PATH=~/.npm-global/bin:$PATH
 ```

-Then retry the installation, which should work this time:
+Re-open your CLI, then retry the installation, which should work this time:

 ```bash
 $> npm install --global http-server